kaankaya/UserCrud/README.md

     cd UserCrud
     ```

-3. Update the connection string in the `appsettings.json` file to point to your SQL Server instance.

-4. Apply the migrations to the database:
+3. Run the application:
     ```bash
-    dotnet ef database update
-    ```

-5. Run the application:
-    ```bash
     dotnet run
     ```

-6. Open a browser and navigate to `https://localhost:5001` (or the specified port).
+4. Open a browser and navigate to `https://localhost:5001` (or the specified port).

 ## Usage